 The way we experience weather isn’t all about temperature.
 Higher temperatures affect us much more at higher humidity, and colder temperatures feel piercing with high winds.
 Our perceived temperatures factor in humidity and wind chill to better represent how hot or cold the day feels to a person.

 Average Princeton Temperatures by Month

 Daily highs (averaged for the month) usually give the best indication of the weather.
 A significantly lower mean and low generally just means it gets colder at night.

 Precipitation (Rain or Snow)

-If dry weather is what you’re after, the months with the lowest chance of significant precipitation in Princeton are September, November, and then January.
+If dry weather is what you’re after, the months with the lowest chance of significant precipitation in Princeton are February, November, and then September.
 Note that we define “significant precipitation” as .1 inches or more in this section.
-The lowest chance of rain or snow occurs around mid to late September.
-For example, on the week of September 17th there is 1 day of precipitation on average.
-By contrast, it’s most likely to rain or snow in early June with an average of 2 days of significant precipitation the week of June 4th.
+The lowest chance of rain or snow occurs around late August to early September.
+For example, on the week of August 27th there is 1 day of precipitation on average.
+By contrast, it’s most likely to rain or snow in late July with an average of 3 days of significant precipitation the week of July 23rd.

 When can you find snow in Princeton?
-Weather stations report no annual snow.
+Weather stations report large amounts of snow likely to be deepest around December, especially close to mid February.
+The best time to ski (if at all) in Princeton is often around around February 12th when fresh powder is deepest.
 Please note that a value of 0 for snow in the graph below may either mean there was no snow, or that snow is unreported.